-- 1. the indictment, including time limits and the structure and format of an indictment - 2. rules governing joinder of counts on an indictment and the consequences of misjoinder - 3. rules relating to specimen counts - 4. joinder of accused on an indictment - 5. applications to sever the indictment - 6. applications to amend indictments - 7. voluntary bills of indictment - 1.
-Examinable material on the indictment will consist of the requirement that an indictment be signed, responsibility for drafting an indictment, time limit for serving a bill of indictment, counts which may be included in an indictment, general form of an indictment, degree of detail required in particulars, components of particulars, and dealing with continuous offences.
-The relevant material is addressed in first sub-paragraph of D11.1 and paragraphs D11.2, D11.3, D11.6, D11.8, D11.9, D11.13, D11.14, D11.23, D11.28, D11.32, D11.34 (from (c)), D11.35 (up to CrimPD II, paragraph 10A.11 at (d)) of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on joinder of counts will consist of the rules in Crim PR rule 10.2(1)-(4) on the indictment, and Crim PR rule 3.29(1) and (4) on the court's discretion to order separate trials, application of the rule, charges founded on the same facts, and series of offences of the same or similar character.
-The relevant material is addressed in paragraphs D11.63, D11.64, D11.65-11.66 and D11.70 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material relating to specimen counts will consist of specimen or sample counts (including the procedure for specimen counts, and potential problems with specimen counts).
-The relevant material is addressed in paragraphs D11.36-11.38 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on joinder of accused on an indictment will consist of the power to indict all parties to a joint offence for it in a single count, without the need to distinguish between principals and secondary parties, and the power to join two or more accused in one indictment on separate counts for the same or different offences.
-The relevant material is addressed in paragraphs D11.72-11.75 of Blackstone's Criminal Practice 2021. - 5.
-Examinable material on applications to sever the indictment will consist of the power to sever an indictment, severance of counts on an indictment, and the court's discretion to order separate trials of the accused.
-The relevant material is addressed in paragraphs D11.76-11.79 and D11.86-11.88 of Blackstone's Criminal Practice 2021. - 6.
-Examinable material on applications to amend indictments will consist of the extent of the power to amend, amendment by insertion of a new count, the evidential basis for the new count, and timing of amendment.
-The relevant material is addressed in paragraphs D11.99-11.100, D11.103-11.104, and the first sub-paragraph of D11.105 of Blackstone's Criminal Practice 2021. - 7.
-Examinable material on voluntary bills of indictment will be limited to knowledge of the fact that such a procedure exists and the circumstances in which it is appropriate to use it.
-The relevant material is addressed in paragraphs D10.65 and D10.69 of Blackstone's Criminal Practice 2021.
+- 1. the indictment, including time limits and the structure and format of an indictment - 2. rules governing joinder of counts in an indictment and the consequences of misjoinder - 3. rules relating to specimen counts - 4. joinder of accused in an indictment - 5. applications to sever the indictment - 6. applications to amend indictments - 7. voluntary bills of indictment - Examinable material on the indictment will consist of the indictment, the requirement that an indictment be preferred, electronically generated indictments, ultimate responsibility for drafting an indictment, time limit for serving a bill of indictment, extension of the time limit, counts which may be included in an indictment, charges revealed by the papers, general form of an indictment, components of particulars and date of offence, and dealing with continuous offences.
+The relevant material is addressed in first sub-paragraph of D11.1 and paragraphs D11.2, D11.3, D11.6, D11.8, D11.9, D11.13, D11.14, D11.23, D11.28, D11.32, D11.34 (from (c)), and D11.35 (up to CrimPD II, paragraph 10A.11 at (d)) of Blackstone's Criminal Practice 20222023. - 2.
+Examinable material on joinder of counts in an indictment will consist of the rules in Crim PR rule 10.2(1)-(4) (the indictment: general rules) on the indictment, and Crim PR rule 3.29(1) and (4) (application for joint or separate trials) on the court's discretion to order separate trials, the rule regarding joinder of counts in an indictment, application of the rule, charges founded on the same facts, and series of offences of the same or a similar character.
+The relevant material is addressed in paragraphs D11.63, D11.64, D11.65-11.66 and D11.70 of Blackstone's Criminal Practice 20222023. - Examinable material relating to specimen counts will consist of specimen or sample counts, the procedure for specimen counts, and potential problems with specimen counts.
+The relevant material is addressed in paragraphs D11.36-11.38 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on joinder of accused in an indictment will consist of the power to indict all parties to a joint offence for it in a single count, without the need to distinguish between principals and secondary parties, and the power to join two or more accused in one indictment on separate counts for the same or different offences.
+The relevant material is addressed in paragraphs D11.72-11.75 of Blackstone's Criminal Practice 20222023. - Examinable material on applications to sever the indictment will consist of the power to sever an indictment, severance of counts on an indictment, and the court's discretion to order separate trials of the accused.
+The relevant material is addressed in paragraphs D11.76-11.79 and D11.86-11.88 of Blackstone's Criminal Practice 20222023. - 6.
+Examinable material on applications to amend indictments will consist of the power to amend an indictment, extent of the power to amend, amendment by insertion of a new count, evidential basis for the new count, and timing of amendment.
+The relevant material is addressed in paragraphs D11.99-11.100, D11.103-11.104, and the first sub-paragraph of D11.105 of Blackstone's Criminal Practice 20222023. - Examinable material on voluntary bills of indictment will be limited to knowledge of the fact that such a procedure exists and the circumstances in which it is appropriate to apply for a voluntary bill.
+The relevant material is addressed in paragraphs D10.65-66 and D10.69-70 of Blackstone's Criminal Practice 20222023.